danielcunhabystrom/danielcunhabystrom.github.io/_pages/about.md

 ## <a id="research"></a> Research

-Here I will in list my research
+Here I will list my research

 ## <a id="contact"></a> Contact